oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 ‘the oreohive organisation’ is the name of the organisation that currently manages the [oreohive.org](http://oreohive.org) domain, the websites hosted there (including ones of any subdomains).
 We, as ‘the oreohive organisation’ hold the ‘oreohive’ brand identity.

-Throughout this Terms & Ethics of Use document, its sections, and other, perhaps similar means of documentation, we might be called different things (referred to in different ways).
+Throughout this oreohive Source No-AI-Training License document, its sections, and other, perhaps similar means of documentation, we might be called different things (referred to in different ways).
 In such texts and documents, we, the oreohive organisation, may be referred to with the following names, pseudonyms or phrases:

 - ‘(the )oreohive org(anisation)’